 Tom has a passion for teaching hand tool-only woodworking, and when he’s not at the Unplugged Woodshop Toronto, he can be found teaching at International woodworking schools around the planet.

-If you’d like to book Tom at a school or special event near you, get in touch with us here.
+If you’d like to book Tom at a school or special event near you, get in touch here.

 Without them, the Unplugged Woodshop-Toronto, would simply not exist.